Wang-Yile/DP/README.md

     GNU General Public License for more details.

-    At the same time, Markdown files and other things under this repository are also seemed as `program`, and they follow the GNU General Public License, too.
+    At the same time, Markdown files and other things under this repository are also seemed as "data of program" (This means we won't write the "copyright" line and a pointer to where the full notice is found at such Markdown files.), but they still follow the GNU General Public License.

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.